isabella232/mobile-services.zh-Hans/help/windows-appstore/c-getting-started/dev-qs.md

 >[!IMPORTANT]
 >
->The version of `ADBMobile.winmd` does not reflect the version of the library. `.winmd` 该文件仅包含元数据，并且由于此类版本的版本 `255.255.255.255` 号将根据Microsoft的要求而被接受(请参阅 [如何为WinRT C++/CX组件dll添加组合信息？](https://social.msdn.microsoft.com/Forums/windowsapps/en-US/6bcccaee-aa53-4770-bd5b-1205977f1ca7/how-do-i-add-assembly-information-for-a-winrt-c-cx-component-dll?forum=winappswithnativecode)）。To check the version of the library you are using, check the version of the underlying `ADBMobile.dll` file.
+>The version of `ADBMobile.winmd` does not reflect the version of the library.
+The `.winmd` file contains metadata only, and as such will have a version number of `255.255.255.255` which is accepted behavior according to Microsoft (see [How do I add assembly information for a WinRT C++ / CX component dll?](https://social.msdn.microsoft.com/Forums/windowsapps/en-US/6bcccaee-aa53-4770-bd5b-1205977f1ca7/how-do-i-add-assembly-information-for-a-winrt-c-cx-component-dll?forum=winappswithnativecode)）。To check the version of the library you are using, check the version of the underlying `ADBMobile.dll` file.

 ## Syntax differences {#section_A02DE120B6D240F5AFFE7509755C4F14}